 I was in my senior year of high school taking a kinesiology or weight training course (can’t remember!) but my teacher Mr Kane/ Soccer coach brought in a yoga/meditation instructor.
 He took us through a few sun salutations and then an extensive meditation practice.
-I remember lying on the floor and going deeper and deeper into the resonance of his voice and melting into the carpet beneath me.
+I remember lying jumpers for sale on the floor and going deeper and deeper into the resonance of his voice and melting into the carpet beneath me.
 45 minutes later I slowly returned, opened my eyes and felt light, happy, and serene.
 I was like “ what was that?!.
 I want to do it again!”

 How important is an active, healthy lifestyle to you?

 Its vital for me.
 My body needs at least 30 minutes of physical activity a day and my mind the opposite.
 The only way I know how to calm my mind down is if I allow my body to get movement out first.
 Eating healthy comes like second nature to me.
 My body is very sensitive to fatty over processed foods and alcohol.
 I had a scare a few years ago.
 My liver was depleted by a significant percentage and I was very sick and could not understand why.
 I didn’t over eat or drink and I ran 5k everyday.
 I went to see Dr. Keith De Orio in Beverly Hills, California who changed my life forever.
 I sat and cried in his office.
 I had stem cell therapy and I went on a rigid holistic program.

 What types of yoga do you practice these days?

 Mostly Moksha yoga.
 It’s what I started with 10 years ago and what I stuck with, although my training certification is not Moksha.
 I did a 280 hour specialization course in Partner, Children, and Natal yoga.
 Although Yoga is an individual practice I wanted to explore the connection side of it.